PaloAltoNetworks/ansible-pan/docs/contributing.md

 The functionality you want may be too large for a single module.
 You might want to split it into separate modules or enhance already existing module.

+## Contributing to codebase

-If your use case isn't covered by an existing module, an open PR, an action plugin, or a role, and you don't need to create multiple modules, then you're ready to start developing a new module.
+If your use case isn't covered by an existing module or an open PR then you're ready to start developing a new module.

-In order to do this you need to:
+In order to do this you need to (draft):
-1. fork develop branch (NOT MASTER)
+1. fork develop branch (**NOT MASTER**)
 2. do your changes
     - update / change module
     - update history.md with changes
+    - make sure you run code through linter (TBD)
-3. create pull request against develop branch
+3. create pull request against **DEVELOP** branch
     - sometimes it is necessary to rebase your changes.
 If you need more info on how to this here is a good write-up that can be applied in our case <https://docs.ansible.com/ansible/2.5/dev_guide/developing_rebasing.html>